 Regeneration proposals take shape

 Resident feedback has been vital in helping shape our plans for the estate.

-We had planned to hold another public consultation over the summer but due to the Covid-19 pandemic, this was unfortunately not possible.
+We had planned to hold another public consultation over the summer of 2020 but due to the Covid-19 pandemic, this was unfortunately not possible.
 Instead, residents were invited to provide feedback on our latest plans and ask questions via post, email, or a dedicated web page with the proposals.

 Residents invited to discuss regeneration proposals

 We launched our exciting plans for a regenerated Barne Barton estate in February 2020.